 - Spring Humanities (HF) and the University Diversity Requirement (DV.)

 - These classes will also fulfill allied hours for your major in the College of Social & Behavioral Science.

 |Class #||Subject||Cat #||Sec||Days/Time|

-For more information on Departments in the click College of Social and Behavioral Science
+Follow the link for more information on majors in the College of Social and Behavioral Science